Top 10 things to do in Boston

 Just next to Boston Common is the Public Garden, known for its meticulously maintained flower beds and lush landscapes.

 The Public Garden is also popular and one of the Top 10 things to do in Boston. home to the iconic Swan Boats, which have been a cherished Boston tradition since 1877.
-These pedal-powered boats glide gracefully across the lagoon, offering serene views and a unique way to enjoy the garden’s beauty.

 travel